Painful intelligence: What AI can tell us about human suffering: Frustration based on desires, expectations, and general errors

-Another major difference between the two kinds of frustration---not reaching the goal and computation of a reward loss---is that reward loss is based on violation of \textit{expectations}, while not reaching the goal is in line with the typical definition of frustration as not getting what one wants, i.e.\ violation of \textit{desires}.
-One way of resolving this is to consider that the term ``expectation'' may have a slightly different meaning in the case of action selection, and especially planning.
-The agent is executing a plan in order to get to the goal state, and it is in that sense ``expecting'' to get to that goal state.
+We have also seen two different kinds of frustration: not reaching a goal vs.\ incurring a reward loss.
+One underlying difference between the two cases is that reward loss is based on violation of \textit{expectations}, while not reaching the goal is in line with the typical definition of frustration as not getting what one wants, i.e.\ violation of \textit{desires}.
+It may thus seem that our definitions are to some extent contradictory.
+One way of resolving this is to consider that the term ``expectation'' may have different meanings in different contexts.\footnote{The difficulty of defining expectation was earlier discussed in footnote~\ref{expdeffn} in Chapter~\ref{rpe.ch}.} The agent is executing a plan in order to get to the goal state, and it is in that sense ``expecting'' to get to that goal state.
 Earlier, we saw (page~\pageref{epictetospromise}) how Epictetus talks about desire ``promising'' the attainment of its object.
-Thus, the expectation related to planning could simply be defined as the goal state being reached.\footnote{The difficulty of defining expectation was earlier discussed in footnote~\ref{expdeffn} in Chapter~\ref{rpe.ch}.} Then, reward loss would be the same as the basic frustration of not reaching the goal, that is, the object of its desire (by the definition of Chapter~\ref{planning.ch}).
+Thus, the expectation related to planning could simply be defined as the goal state being reached.
+Then, reward loss would be the same as the frustration of not reaching the goal, that is, the object of the desire (using the definition of desire given in Chapter~\ref{planning.ch}).